syncfusion-content/angular-docs/angular-2/BulletGraph/Getting-started.md

    </tr>
 </table>

-N> Bulletgraph uses one or more script files, therefore refer the `ej.web.all.min.js` (which encapsulates all the `ej` controls and frameworks in a single file) in the application instead of referring all the above specified internal dependencies.

-To get the real appearance of the Bulletgraph, the dependent CSS file `ej.web.all.min.css` (which includes styles of all the widgets) should also needs to be referred.

 ## Preparing HTML document

 Create an HTML page and add the scripts references in the order mentioned in the following code example.